HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Imagery/index.md

 2. [Request access](https://projects.iq.harvard.edu/cga-pin/request) to the ArcGIS Imagery tool.
 It is not free, but Harvard key holders have access.
 When prompted with which option to request, select, `ArcGIS Image for ArcGIS Online`.

-3. You’ll get an email when it’s been completed.
-To inquire about the status of your request, you can contact Jeff Blossom at jblossom@cga.harvard.edu.
+3. You’ll receive an email when the request is fulfilled.
+This should not take longer than one business day.
+To inquire about the status of your request, contact Jeff Blossom at jblossom@cga.harvard.edu.

 #### Upload the GeoTIFF